blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 # Dingo

-A Cardano blockchain data node written in Go which actively participates in network communications on the Cardano blockchain using the Ouroboros Network Node-to-Node family of mini-protocols.
+A Cardano blockchain node written in Go which actively participates in network communications on the Cardano blockchain using the Ouroboros Network Node-to-Node family of mini-protocols.

-⚠️ This is a work in progress and is currently under heavy development
+⚠️ Dingo is a work in progress and is currently under heavy development

 <br>

 ***

-For this guide we will walk you through downloading the Dingo binary and all the steps necessary to get the Dingo node running on the Cardano Preview network.
+In this guide, we will walk you through downloading the Dingo binary and all the steps necessary to get the Dingo node running on the Cardano Preview network.
 To get started follow the steps below.

 <br>

-✅ This guide assumes typical Linux setup.
+✅ This guide assumes a typical Linux setup.
 Please adjust commands and paths as needed.

 ***